marcotoronto/rdm-test/content/06_Data_Management_Plan.md

 # General Notes for DMP creation

+- Use your UBC CWL to log in (as of October 2024).
+If your account was created before, you can link it with your CWL (Login with your older account, click on your name in the top right > Edit Profile > Institutional credentials > choose University of British Columbia
 - When creating your research project's DMP, it's important to begin with a general description that outlines the project's focus and purpose.
 - Keep in mind that the DMP should be easily understood by anyone, so try to avoid using excessive discipline-specific jargon.
 - If you do need to use acronyms, be sure to define them for clarity.
 - Not all sections or questions in the DMP may be applicable to your specific project, so feel free to leave them blank if necessary.
 - Additionally, consider including <a href="https://researchdata.library.ubc.ca/plan/get-an-orcid-id" target="_blank"> **ORCIDs**</a> (Open Researcher and Contributor IDs) for the researchers involved.
-ORCIDs provide metadata that ensure appropriate academic credits are attributed.
+ORCIDs provide metadata that ensures appropriate academic credits are attributed.

 Remember that your DMP is a living document that should be **developed at the very beginning** in the research process and **regularly updated** as needed, similar to your README file and data dictionary.
 {: .note }